In this blog, we are going to discuss an amazing tool used for service discovery and configuring services using Consul.

 - The agents talk to one or more Consul servers.
 The Consul servers are where data is stored and replicated.
 The servers themselves elect a leader.
 While Consul can function with one server, 3 to 5 is recommended to avoid failure scenarios leading to data loss.
 A cluster of Consul servers is recommended for each data-center.

 - Components of your infrastructure that need to discover other services or nodes can query any of the Consul servers or any of the Consul agents.
-The agents forward queries to the servers automatically.
+The agents forward query to the servers automatically.

 - Each data-center runs a cluster of Consul servers.
 When a cross-data-center service discovery or configuration request is made, the local Consul servers forward the request to the remote data-center and return the result.